yortuc/cs-basics/tcpip_five_layer_network_model.md

 ## 1. Physical Layer
-Represent physical devices that interconnects computers.
+Represents physical devices that interconnects computers.
 Includes specifications for networking cables and connectors that join devices together.
 Also defines how signals are sent over these connections.
-Sends and receives signals on the phsical wire or antenna to transmit bits.
+Sends and receives signals on the physical wire or antenna to transmit bits.

 ## 2. Data Link Layer
 Also called as `Network interface` or `Network access layer`.
 It is responsible for defining a common way of interpreting the signals sent by physical layer so network devices can communicate.
 Although lots of protocols available, the most common is `Ethernet` (Although wireless technologies becoming more and more popular).